 - - Helped pass the state license law making it easier to permit with cities and counties.

-- - Helped keep several routes open by meeting with designers and getting a few changes to design.
+- - Helped keep several routes open by meeting with designers and establishing changes to design.

 - - Railroad insurance requirements made more reasonable.